sperezacuna/schneider-challenge-r1/README.md

 The [challenge](https://nuwe.io/dev/competitions/schneider-electric-european-2023/ecoforecast-revolutionizing-green-energy-surplus-prediction-in-europe) states that the goal of this hackaton is:
 >to create a model capable of predicting the country (from a list of nine) that will have the most surplus of green energy in the next hour.
 >
 Delving deeper into the data, we observed that the majority of entries were interpolated.
-In order to achieve a precise and realistic solution it's mandatory to understand why are there so many missing data?
+In order to achieve a precise and realistic solution it's mandatory to understand why there are so many missing data points?
 Is the information that we have accurate?

 After conducting extensive research, we identified the root cause of the problem; following June 15th 2021, due to Brexit, both BZN and GB ceased all data publication on ENTSO-E. The data we previously ingested was solely from Northern Ireland.
 You can verify this information on the [official publication](https://commission.europa.eu/strategy-and-policy/relations-non-eu-countries/relations-united-kingdom/eu-uk-trade-and-cooperation-agreement_en).
 For a more comprehensive understanding of the situation, you may refer to the following sites: